AuditDeploy/Builder/README.md

 At this point in time, please include ALL builder.yaml parameters (all keys must be lowercase), even if they are empty.
 (This will be addressed in the next update)

-- projectpath: provide path for project to be built
+- `projectpath`: provide path for project to be built
   - ("/Users/Name/Projects", etc)
-- projecttype: provide language/framework being used
+- `projecttype`: provide language/framework being used
   - ("Node", "Java", "Go", "Ruby", "Python", "C#", "Ruby", "C", "C++")
-- buildtool: provide tool used to install dependencies/build project
+- `buildtool`: provide tool used to install dependencies/build project
   - ("maven", "npm", "bundler", "pipenv", etc)
   - for C/C++ project, please provide a build specific build tool from the following:
     - "make-rpm", "make-deb", "make-tar", "make-lib", "make-dll", or default "make" to build .exe files
-- buildfile: provide file name needed to install dep/build project
+- `buildfile`: provide file name needed to install dep/build project
   - Can be any user specified file. ("myCoolProject.go", "package.json", etc)
-- prebuildcmd: for C/C++ projects only.
+- `prebuildcmd`: for C/C++ projects only.
 Provide command to run before buildcmd / configcmd and buildcmd ("autoreconf -vfi", "./autogen.sh", etc)
-- configcmd: for C/C++ projects only. provide full command to configure C/C++ project before running buildcmd ("./configure")
+- `configcmd`: for C/C++ projects only. provide full command to configure C/C++ project before running buildcmd ("./configure")
-- buildcmd: provide full command to build/compile project
+- `buildcmd`: provide full command to build/compile project
-- artifactlist: provide comma seperated list of artifact names as string
+- `artifactlist`: provide comma seperated list of artifact names as string
   - ("artifact", "artifact.exe", "artifact.rpm,artifact2.rpm,artifact3.rpm", etc)
   - ("npm install --silent", "mvn -o package", anything not provided by the Builder as a default)
-- outputpath: provide path for artifact to be sent
+- `outputpath`: provide path for artifact to be sent
   - ("/Users/Name/Artifacts", etc)
-- dockercmd: specify docker command, if building a container
+- `dockercmd`: specify docker command, if building a container
   - ("docker build -t my-project:1.3 .")
-- repoBranch: specify repo branch name
+- `repoBranch`: specify repo branch name
   - (“feature/“new-branch”)

 ## Builder ENV Vars